olsner/os/README.md

 See notes/bochs.txt for build instructions for bochs 2.6.

-Build everything as above, then start bochs using `bochs -f .bochsrc-2.6`.
+Build everything as above, then start bochs using `bochs` from the repo root.
+A .bochsrc with most of the necessary settings is provided.

 ## Known issues ##